Observation of correlated plasmons in low-valence nickelates: Temperature dependence

 \section{Temperature dependence}

 Having established a qualitative picture of low-temperature plasmons, we now explore their response to thermal fluctuations.
 Figure~\ref{fig:Tdep} presents temperature-dependent \gls*{RIXS} measurements and the corresponding fitting results.
-For \LSCO{} ($\delta=0.35$), plasmon excitation energy remains nearly constant while the profile broadens with increasing temperature, consistent with prior reports~\cite{Hepting2023Evolution}.
-In contrast, plasmons in \Pr438{} soften at higher temperatures while maintaining similar peak widths (Fig.~\ref{fig:Tdep}).
+For \LSCO{} ($\delta=0.35$), both the plasmon excitation energy and amplitude remain nearly constant while the profile broadens with increasing temperature, consistent with prior reports~\cite{Hepting2023Evolution}.
+In contrast, plasmons in \Pr438{} soften at higher temperatures with decreased intensity while maintaining similar peak widths (Fig.~\ref{fig:Tdep}).

+The opposite trends of plasmon behavior in the cuprate and nickelate point to rich physics beyond those that can be interpreted by a simple self-energy effects.
 The lower plasmon velocity in \Pr438{} reflects greater electronic compressibility and thus an increased susceptibility to charge order in conditions where this instability is energetically favored.
 These novel plasmon effects are intriguing in light of prior evidence of incipient stripe order in \Pr438{} \cite{Huangfu2020shortrange, Lin2021strong, Hepting2021soft}.
 Since studies of the related material \La438{} show that stripe order modifies the material's electrical conductivity and consequently the plasmon screening \cite{Zhang2016stacked, Zhang2017large}, stripe fluctuations are a possible candidate for the temperature dependence of the plasmon.
+In such a scenario, an anomaly might be expected near the stripe ordering vector, \Q{}$_{\parallel}=(1/3, 1/3)$.
+However, since collective plasmon modes decay into the particle-hole continuum at large momenta, they are not observable at this \Q{} vector, precluding a definitive test of this hypothesis.
+Other factors, such as the multi-orbital nature of the low-energy electronic state, may also contribute to the temperature dependence.
+We note that typical temperature-induced renormalization would entail concurrent changes in both energy and linewidth.